apollo

 Critical

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-Concomitant administration of Buvalor 10mcg H Injection 2's alongside trimethadione can result in an interaction, it can be taken if a doctor has advised it.
+Taking linezolid alongside Buvalor 10mcg H Injection can result in an interaction, it can be taken if a doctor has advised it.
 Do not exceed the doses, frequency, or duration of usage advised by a doctor.
-You should avoid driving or operating hazardous machinery until you're aware of how these medications effect you.
+You should avoid driving or operating hazardous machinery.
 Do not discontinue any medications without consulting a doctor.

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-Concomitant administration of Buvalor 10mcg H Injection 2's alongside eslicarbazepine can result in an interaction, but it can be taken if a doctor has advised it.
+Co-administration of Buvalor 10mcg H Injection alongside Baclofen can result in an interaction.
+However, it can be taken if a doctor has advised it.
+If you experience shortness of breath, chest discomfort, dizziness, or palpitations consult a doctor immediately.
 Do not discontinue any medications without consulting a doctor.

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

-Coadministration of Buvalor 10mcg H Injection 2's with primidone can increase the risk or severity of side effects such as breathing problems.
+Coadministration of Buvalor 10mcg H Injection with Haloperidol increases the risk of developing irregular heart rhythms.

 How to manage the interaction:

-Although there is an interaction between Buvalor 10mcg H Injection 2's and primidone, it can be taken if your doctor has advised it.
-However, if you experience abdominal cramping, loss of appetite, nausea, vomiting, diarrhea, weight loss, excessive sweating, goose bumps, fever, chills, watery eyes, runny nose, sneezing, or yawning, consult a doctor immediately.
+Coadministration of Buvalor 10mcg H Injection with Haloperidol can result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience sudden dizziness, lightheadedness, fainting, shortness of breath, or rapid heartbeat, contact your doctor immediately.
 Do not discontinue any medications without consulting a doctor.

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-Concomitant administration of Buvalor 10mcg H Injection 2's and escitalopram can result in an interaction, they can be taken together if prescribed by a doctor.
-However, consult a doctor if you experience sudden dizziness, lightheadedness, fainting, or shortness of breath.
+Concomitant administration of Buvalor 10mcg H Injection alongside diazepam can result in an interaction, it can be taken if a doctor has advised it.
+You should avoid driving or operating hazardous machinery until you're aware of how these drugs affect you.
 Do not discontinue any medications without consulting a doctor.

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-How does the drug interact with Buvalor 10mcg H Injection 2's:
+How does the drug interact with Buvalor 10mcg H Injection:

 How to manage the interaction:

-Concomitant administration of Buvalor 10mcg H Injection 2's alongside oxazepam can result in an interaction, but it can be taken if a doctor has advised it.
-You should avoid driving or operating hazardous machinery until you know how these medications affect you.
+Taking Buvalor 10mcg H Injection with tramadol together can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience any symptoms such as confusion, hallucination, seizure, increased heart rate, blurred vision, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhea, contact a doctor immediately.
 Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions